vanus-labs/docs/user-manual/connectors/source/mysql.md

 ## Introduction
-The MySql Source is a [Vance Connector][vc] that use [Debezium][debezium] to obtain a snapshot of the existing data in a MySql database and then monitors and record all subsequent row-level changes to that data.
+The MySql Source is a [Vance Connector][vc] that use [Debezium][debezium] to obtain a snapshot of the existing data in a MySql database and then monitors and records all subsequent row-level changes to that data.

 For example, MySql database vance has table vance_test Look: